 You can also try using a root cellar for off the grid, sustainable preservation of your food.

 The problem with modern basements is that they're too warm.
-In the days before the central heating furnace, the basement stayed cold and dark.
+In the days before the central heating furnace and good insulation, the basement stayed cold and dark.

 Another alternative is to use straw in a barrel sunk into the ground.
 The barrel or container should be deep enough to go below the frost line or the depth that the ground freezes to in the winter.